agilepro/epiconsciousness/docs/Consciousness/self-determined.md

 ![](self-determined-img2.jpg)

 Self will agrees with this.
 Your needs and desires, your experience with the world, put your mind into a state that caused you to do a particular action.
-The fact that your needs and desired determine your actions is exactly _why you need to be punished_.
+The fact that your needs and desires determine your actions is exactly _why you need to be punished_.
 When a kid does the wrong thing, you punish them so they learn that it was wrong.
 You do this because you expect their future behavior to be _determined by_ what they have learned about the world.
 Think about it:  if a person had true libertarian free will, then punishing them would make no difference.

 No my friend, if you do the crime, you have to do the time, precisely _because_ your actions are determined by your prior experience, by your self will.